Emil Praeger: Biography

 Praeger graduated from Rensselaer Polytechnic Institute in 1915.
 He served in the U.S. Navy during World War I, after which he spent time at the architectural office of Bertram Goodhue and the New York City engineering firm Madigan-Hyland.

 In 1934, as chief engineer for the City of New York Department of Parks & Recreation, Praeger surveyed all New York City parks.
 Under director Robert Moses, Praeger created architectural drawings, descriptions, and photographs for every park that the city owned.
 He also acted as head of the civil engineering department at RPI from 1939 to 1946.

 During World War II, Praeger served in the US Navy, and he eventually reached the rank of captain.
-He developed the original design of the concrete floating breakwater - known as "Phoenix" - for the Invasion of Normandy.
+He developed the original design of the concrete floating breakwater – known as "Phoenix" – for the Invasion of Normandy.

-Praeger served as consulting engineer on the White House renovations in 1949.
+Praeger served as consulting engineer on the White House Reconstruction in 1949.